tacman/msgphp/docs/cookbook/bundle-installation.md

 The class mapping applies when working with an [object factory](../ddd/factory/object.md#).

-Depending on the bundle a specific class mapping entry might enable one of the bundle its features which are otherwise disabled by default.
+Depending on the bundle a specific class mapping entry might enable one of the bundle its features which is otherwise disabled by default.

 ### Identifier type mapping